do-sch/gtk_onenote_wrapper/README.md

 Rust test to create a gtk wrapper around Microsoft OneNote Online

 The wrapper has stopped working since Microsoft applied changes to the user interface.
-But it's source code might help Rust and GTK friends to start development.
+But its source code might help Rust and GTK friends to start development.

 ### Testing
 ```